Hybrid rice: Future Directions

 For future research, grain quality and resistance against pests and diseases have to be enhanced.
 Compared with high-yielding varieties, yield of hybrid rice is boosted by enhancing agronomic management.
 Moreover, "hybrid seed production capability of parental lines" and "development of hybrids possessing higher yield potential than NPT inbred lines" needs to be enhanced.
 In IRRI-ADB project, more researchers and workers need to be more strength and professional.
 Seed companies need to invest money on stuff and research, finding the most stable way to seed production and potential way to market.
 The Government is also encouraged to polish policy or money that can improve or boost the research of hybrid rice.

 Additionally, cultivation on terraces should be monitored for crumbling and accumulating soil toxicity issues, as new research demonstrates the hybrid has a propensity for changing a mountain water recharge cycle beyond what is sustainable.
 Proposed solutions include increasing agroforestry and intercropping the old with the new at strategic locations.

-State of the art

-From October 21 to 22, 2019, the third-generation hybrid rice was tested for the first time in Qingzhu Village, Hengnan County, Hengyang, Hunan Province.
-The yield per mu was 1046.3 kg (about 15 tonnes per hectare).
-The third-generation hybrid rice technology is a genetically engineered sterile male line as a genetic tool, which allows all rice to theoretically find the "other half" that suits them and produce excellent offspring.